y-tsvetkov/y-tsvetkov.github.io/_projects/1_project.md

     Again, 'dactylus' is 'pincer', 'sagittal Moi' means 'how hard is it to swing the leg forwards/backwards around the femur servo axis'.
 And again, sorry for the Latin.
 </div>

-The majority of the increase comes just from the wrist servo!
+The majority of the increase comes just from the wrist servo.
 MoI depends on the square of the distance from the axis around which you measure it, hence why the femur assembly, with its center of mass close to the axis, is not that rotationally heavy.
 The wrist servo is about 15 g (a fair amount of weight at this scale) and it's fairly far away, so the increase checks out.
 Still, wrist servo aside, the pincer and its servos aren't too bad.
 I'd wager that at a bigger scale with more space, there is a better solution to this that can make the assembly even lighter.

 Another thing to note is the price.
 At $7.50 per micro servo, the electronics for a single pincer come out at $22.50, while an extra arm and gripper would need 3 Gobildas + 4 micro servos, or $126 at the time of writing.
 The added masses come out at 54 g and 290 g respectively.
 Overall, an arm would be about 5x more expensive and 5x heavier than a pincer.